seek4science/seek/tech/install.md

 your linux distribution, it is more difficult to control the version you use and keep up to date.

-To install RVM on Ubuntu there is package available described at <https://github.com/rvm/ubuntu_rvm>, otherwise follow the steps at <https://rvm.io/rvm/install> .
+To install RVM on Ubuntu there is package available described at <https://github.com/rvm/ubuntu_rvm>, the steps being

+    sudo apt-add-repository -y ppa:rael-gc/rvm
+    sudo apt-get update
+    sudo apt-get install rvm
+    sudo usermod -a -G rvm $USER

+... the guide recommends rebooting here, but logging in and out again usually works.

+Other ways to install RVM can be found at <https://rvm.io/rvm/install> .

 now install the appropriate version of Ruby